Portland’s exploding Liberty Bell

 Two days before the deadline, the committee ran an ad in the Portland Reporter imploring readers to “bring back a revival of that patriotic fervor we knew as youngsters.“ Donations could be sent to P.O. box 1776.

 An accompanying article reminded Portlanders they raised $30,000 to buy a small elephant the previous year — and this is a full-size bell after all.
 The late push did the trick.
-Arriving with no time to spare, the Portland Liberty Bell was hastily mounted on a flatbed truck and paraded around town for the fourth of July.
-The committee hadn’t yet found a permanent home for their bell, so it sat in storage until May 5, 1964, when it made its City Hall debut.
+Arriving with no time to spare, the Portland Liberty Bell was hastily mounted on a flatbed truck and paraded around town for July 4th.
+The committee hadn’t yet found a permanent home for their bell, so it sat in storage until May 5th, 1964, when it made its City Hall debut.

 City Halls, like State Capitols, are well-used and well-polished institutions — shining buildings on the hill.
 Three hours from now, Graham will hand the building back to the man who runs it.
 Mayor Terry Schrunk — first elected in 1957 on a platform of urban renewal — will give the custodian an appreciative nod as they pass in the hall.
 Early Sunday morning is the perfect time to prepare for the week ahead.
 No meetings.
 No phone calls.
 Just three solid hours of mayoring before church.